wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;The search will come to an end.
 The seeker will remain.

-**M:**&ensp;No, the seeker will dissolve, the search will remain.
+**M:**&ensp;No, the seeker will dissolve; the search will remain.
-The search is the ultimate and timeless reality.
+The search is the ultimate and timeless reälity.

 **Q:**&ensp;Search means lacking, wanting, incompleteness and imperfection.

 **M:**&ensp;No, it means refusal and rejection of the incomplete and the imperfect.
-The search for reality is itself the movement of reality.
+The search for reälity is itself the movement of reälity.
-In a way all search is for the real bliss, or the bliss of the real.
+In a way, all search is for the real bliss or the bliss of the real.
-But here we mean by search the search for oneself as the root of beïng conscious, as the light beyond the mind.
+But here we mean by ‘search’ the search for oneself as the root of beïng conscious, as the light beyond the mind.
-This search will never end, while the restless craving for all else must end, for real progress to take place.
+This search will never end whereäs the restless craving for all else must end for real progress to take place.

-One has to understand that the search for reality, or God, or <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the search for the self are the same; when one is found, all are found.
+One has to understand that the search for reälity or God or <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the search for the self are the same; when one is found, all are found.
-When ‘I Am‘ and ‘God Is’ become in your mind indistinguishable, then something will happen and you will know without a trace of doubt that God is because you are, you are because God is.
+When ‘I Am’ and ‘God Is’ become indistinguishable in your mind, then something will happen and you will know without a trace of doubt that God is because you are and you are because God is.
 The two are one.

 **Q:**&ensp;Since all is preördained, is our self-realisation also preördained?